tarantool/doc/doc/book/box/stream.rst

 All requests in the stream are processed synchronously.
 The next request will not start executing until the previous one is completed.
 If a request's stream ID is ``0``, it does not belong to any stream and is processed in the old way.

+In ``net.box``, a stream is an object above the connection that has the same methods but allows executing requests sequentially.
+The ID is generated on the client side automatically.
+If a user writes their own connector and wants to use streams, they must transmit the ``stream_id`` over the iproto protocol.

 As each stream can start a transaction, several transactions can be multiplexed over one connection.
 There are multiple ways to begin, commit, and roll back a transaction.